 Galvanized pipes also have a nasty habit of corroding inwards.
-For water lines, they eventually corrode to the point of completely closing off so you have no flow.
-In drain lines, it makes drain cleaning challenging due to the reduced inside opening of the pipe.
+Water lines, eventually corrode to the point of completely closing off so you have no flow.
+In drain lines, it makes drain cleaning is challenging due to the reduced inside opening of the pipe.
 Usually, when galvanized drain pipes are encountered we recommend replacing them rather than attempting to clear the clogged drain.

 Cast Iron Pipes

 These pipes are iron that gets heated until it becomes liquid.
-It is then poured into a mold and cools to a solid.
+It is then poured into a mold and cooled to a solid.